nekosune/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64, Basically the NVIDIA model, with an added noise layer (model.py lines 86-95)
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64, Basically the NVIDIA model, with an added noise layer (model.py lines 86-99)

 The model  is normalized in the model using a Keras lambda layer (code line 77).

 ####2.
 Attempts to reduce overfitting in the model

 The model has a noise layer to help prevent over-fitting. (model.py lines 83).
+I also used dropout layers between the first 5 (Convolutional) Layers.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 49-51).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.